United States Armed Forces: Personnel by service

 Total number of authorized personnel in FY23.

 Rank structure

 Rank in the United States Armed Forces is split into three distinct categories: officers, warrant officers, and enlisted personnel.

 Officers are the leadership of the military, holding commissions from the president of the United States and confirmed to their rank by the Senate.

-Warrant officers hold a warrant from the secretaries of the military departments, serving as specialist in certain military technologies and capabilities.
+Warrant officers hold a warrant from the secretaries of the military departments, serving as specialists in certain military technologies and capabilities.
 Upon promotion to chief warrant officer 2, they gain a commission from the president of the United States.

 Enlisted personnel constitute the majority of the armed forces, serving as specialists and tactical-level leaders until they become senior non-commissioned officers or senior petty officers.

 Military ranks across the services can be compared by U.S. Uniformed Services pay grade or NATO rank code.

 Officer corps

 Officers represent the top 18% of the armed forces, serving in leadership and command roles.
 Officers are divided into three categories: